agenis/citynames-clustering/README.md

 `gsub(" D[EU]?S? | L[EA]?S? | SAINTE? | SUR | AUX? | EN | ET | SOUS ", " ", com$nom)`

 We decided to keep the spaces and not collapse the components of the city names, because spaces are important.
 Some things we decided to keep, such as "notre dame", "lez", "pres", "es", because we thought they might bring some relevant historical information.
 So, remember that very long city name?
 Now it's become "MARTIN BIENFAITE CRESSONNIERE"

+## 3. Distance metrics

+The hard part is to find the right string distance metric to describe the similarity between two city names.
+Most metrics are designed to deal with text misspell problems or variations, such as "GOOGLE" and "GOOGEL", and often cannot handle properly strings of very different lengths.
+What we would like to capture is mainly:
+- groups of letters, representing common historical origin like "SAINT REMY D'URFE" and "SAINT MARCEL D'URFE"
+- small changes in letters, accounting for progressive transformation of the names through time, like: "BUSSIERE SAINT GEORGES" and "BUSSIERE**S** ET PRUNS" (see the S)

+The first would be represented by an q-gram component of degree 3 or 4: "ARDILLERES" and "ARDILLEUX" have three 4-grams in common being ARDI, RDIL, and DILL.
+Their jaccard distance is : 1-3/11=0.7272.
+The second distance, called Levenshtein distance, computes the number of single-character changes to go grom one to the other, and needs to be normalized for the length of the string.
+We can build a weighted combination of those two indices.
+Let's check an example with the city of *"MONTIGNY (SUR) LOING"*

+The first method gives for instance proximities with : **"MONTIGNY", "MONTIGNY AIN", "MONTIGNY MONTS", "MONTIGNY LENCOUP", "MONTIGNY METZ", "MONTIGNY AVRE", "MONTIGNY AUBE", "MONTIGNY LENGRAIN"**, you see that it tends to keep the chunks

+The second method yields **"MONTIGNY AIN", "MONTIGNY MONTS", "FONTENAY LOING", "MONTIGNY ALLIER"**, but also stuff like **"MONTAGNY VEXIN", "ORBIGNY MONT", "MONTIGNAC COQ"**, accounting for small variations that might sometimes be irrelevant or too destructive, of course.

+We could even think of adding some geographical weighting in the similarity, to favour grouping of cities that are not too far away from each other.

+## 4. Check it out on the map!

+If you want to play with some cities similarities and see what it returns on a map of France, you can check out my [**little application HERE**](shiny link missing)